openshift/windows-machine-config-operator-fbc/README.md

 ## Updating a patch version before release

 ```
-# first update the bundle digest in the catalog-template for the stream with your editor of choice
+# Update the bundle digest in the catalog-template for the stream with your editor of choice.
-$editor v10.19/catalog-template.json
+nvim v10.19/catalog-template.json
 # generate a new catalog
 cd opm alpha render-template basic v10.19/catalog-template.json --migrate-level=bundle-object-to-csv-metadata  > v10.19/catalog/windows-machine-config-operator/catalog.json
 ```